hibobmaster/RecentTopics/contrib/README.md

 - phpBB 3.2.0 or higher

 #### Features
-- Adds a list of recent (or unread) topics to the index page.
+- Adds a list of recent (or unread) topics or last reply to topics to the index page.
 - UCP permissions and settings so users can choose their own preferences to override ACP.
 - can view all recent topics on a special page /app.php/rt (as of 2.2.7)
 - ACP / UCP Options: